lexevs/lexevs-cvsv/README.md

     - Functional Profile: Query
     - Functional Profile: Resolution

+For performance reasons, the value set viewer has put in place the following limitations:

+- Searching for value sets is limited to returning the first 2000.
+- Retrieving value set entries for a selected value set is limited to the first 500.
+- Downloading value set entries for a selected value set is limited to the first 2000.

+Known issues:

+- Mayo (TLAMP HL7) service does not return value set entries for a selected value set.
+- NLM (VSAC) service is encountering a login failure and will not allow the user to continue.

 The NLM CTS2 service requires a UMLS UTS Username/Password.

 This client has been tested on Internet Explorer 11, Firefox 28, Safari 6, and Chrome 34.